Awesome-Tofu/MemeFetcher-Discord/readme.md

 Start the bot with `node index.js` or `npm start`.
 The bot will log into Discord and start the web server.

 You can then access the `/meme` route on `localhost:3000` to fetch a random message with a media attachment from the specified channels.
+You can also specify the type of media you want (image or video) and the channel from which to fetch messages using query parameters:

+- `type`: Set this to `'image'` to fetch an image attachment, or `'video'` to fetch a video attachment.
+If not specified or if set to any other value, a random attachment will be fetched.
+- `channel`: Set this to the ID of a channel to fetch messages from that channel.
+If not specified, messages will be fetched from a random channel.
+Make sure bot is in the server of the channel ID.

+For example, to fetch an image from a specific channel, you would use a URL like this: `localhost:3000/meme?type=image&channel=channel-id`

 If no media attachments are found, the server will respond with a 404 error.

 ## Note